ni/measurement-plugin-converter-python/docs/HLD/ni_measurement_plugin_converter_hld.md

 ## Open items

-- It supports integer, float, string, boolean, and their array counterpart data types only.
+- It will support integer, float, string, boolean, and their array counterpart data types only.
-- It supports NI-DCPower, NI-DMM, NI-Digital, NI-FGEN, NI-Switch, NI-Scope, and NI-DAQmx instrument drivers only.
+- It will support NI-DCPower, NI-DMM, NI-Digital, NI-FGEN, NI-Switch, NI-Scope, and NI-DAQmx instrument drivers only.
 - The user measurements should contain a measurement function with properly type hinted return value.
 - Initialization of the instrument driver's session should be done inside the measurement function.
-- The measurement plug-in created by this tool doesn't include a measurement UI file.
+- The measurement plug-in created by this tool will not include a measurement UI file.